awsdocs/aws-php-developers-guide/doc_source/sqs-examples-enable-long-polling.md

-# Enabling Long Polling in Amazon SQS with AWS SDK for PHP Version 3<a name="sqs-examples-enable-long-polling"></a>
+# Enabling long polling in Amazon SQS with AWS SDK for PHP Version 3<a name="sqs-examples-enable-long-polling"></a>

 Long polling reduces the number of empty responses by allowing Amazon SQS to wait a specified time for a message to become available in the queue before sending a response\.
 Also, long polling eliminates false empty responses by querying all of the servers instead of a sampling of servers\.
 To enable long polling, specify a non\-zero wait time for received messages\.
 To learn more, see [SQS Long Polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html)\.